estevamdf2/rocket-chat-zabbix/README.md

 }
 ```

-Copy the value of userId and past in the **rocket-mensageria.sh** at variable _USER_ID_.
-For more information see the documentation of API of Rocket Chat.
+Copy the value of userId and past it in the **rocket-mensageria.sh** at variable _USER_ID_.
+For more information read the API documentation of Rocket Chat.
 [Rocket Doc API](https://rocket.chat/docs/developer-guides/rest-api/)

-After this steps.
-It's necessary create one Media type in Zabbix of type Script.
+After these steps, it's necessary to create one Media type in Zabbix of type Script.
 Show tip in Documentation of Zabbix.
 [Zabbix Media Type](https://www.zabbix.com/documentation/current/manual/config/notifications/media).

-Other configuration necessary for run.
-It's create on Action for link your media type.
+Another configuration necessary to run, is create one Action to link your media type.
 See in Zabbix
 [Zabbix Actions](https://www.zabbix.com/documentation/current/manual/config/notifications/action)